Convert Circle Per Second to Revolution Per Second

 Circle Per Second to Revolution Per Second Conversion

-The conversion of unit Circle Per Second to unit Circle Per Second is very simple.
+The conversion of unit Circle Per Second to unit Revolution Per Second is very simple.
 Since, as discussed above, One Circle Per Second is equal to 1 Revolution Per Second.
 So, to convert Circle Per Second to Revolution Per Second, we must multiply no of Circle Per Second to 1.
 Example:-

 Circle Per Second Revolution Per Second